mitranim/prax/docs/scripts/views/overview.md

 [lazy observables](examples#demand-driven-resources) and
 [event streams](examples#event-system), or the novel tools offered by Prax.

-Centralise your resources and data, starting with a root object.
+Centralise your resources and data into a hierarchy of ownership, starting with a root object.
 Make the root available everywhere in the app.
 This avoids the need for over-designed props, dependency injection, etc.

 ## Inspiration